GabyUSTC/lds-homepage/content/authors/jiayiliao/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Jiayi Liao (廖佳怡) is a master student at the USTC Lab for Data Science, where she is supervised by Prof. Xiangnan He.
+Jiayi Liao is a master student at the USTC Lab for Data Science, where she is supervised by Prof. Xiangnan He.